Trump basks in the pageantry at Windsor Castle during unprecedented second UK state visit

 British officials are hoping to avoid awkward questions about Jeffrey Epstein.
 Days before the state visit, Prime Minister Keir Starmer fired Britain’s ambassador to the United States, Peter Mandelson, over the diplomat’s past friendship with the convicted sex offender.

 On Tuesday, the campaign group Led By Donkeys projected an image of Trump and Epstein on a tower at Windsor Castle, a reminder of the president’s relationship with the late American financier.
-Police said they arrested four people.
+Police said they arrested four people over the stunt.

-Also Wednesday, Trump was having a private lunch followed by a state banquet in the evening.
-The president will not address a joint session of Parliament, as French President Emmanuel Macron did in July during his state visit.
+While in Britain, Trump will not address a joint session of Parliament, as French President Emmanuel Macron did in July during his state visit.

 ‘Photogenic setting’